coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 ## Context collections

-To learn more about the included ASP.NET specifc context collections like HTTP Request, [read here](../index.md)
+To learn more about the included ASP.NET specific context collections like HTTP Request, [read here](../index.md)

 ### Controller